 The interchangeability designation may also reduce administrative burden by limiting the need for prior authorizations or step therapy adjustments and can facilitate broader patient access to adalimumab treatment, especially in chronic inflammatory conditions.5,6

 Boehringer Ingelheim.
 Press release: MPR-US-101912.
-US FDA Approves CYLTEZO (adalimumab-adbm) as First Interchangeable Biosimilar with Humira.
-Oct 15, 2021.
-Accessed May 23, 2025. https://www.boehringer-ingelheim.com/us/media/press-releases/cyltezo-adalimumab-adbm-first-interchangeable-biosimilar-bi-us
+US FDA approves Cyltezo (adalimumab-adbm) as first interchangeable biosimilar with Humira.
+October 15, 2021.
+Accessed October 10, 2025. https://www.boehringer-ingelheim.com/us/media/press-releases/cyltezo-adalimumab-adbm-first-interchangeable-biosimilar-bi-us.

-Menter A et al. Switching Between Adalimumab Reference Product and BI 695501 in Patients with Chronic Plaque Psoriasis (VOLTAIRE-X): A Randomized Controlled Trial.
+Menter A, et al. Switching between adalimumab reference product and BI 695501 in patients with chronic plaque psoriasis (VOLTAIRE-X): A randomized controlled trial.
 Am J Clin Dermatol.
-2022 Aug 7;23(5):719–728. doi: 10.1007/s40257-022-00708-w
+2022 Aug 7;23(5):719-728. doi: 10.1007/s40257-022-00708-w

 Boehringer Ingelheim.
 Press release: MPR-US-103133 (5/24).
 US FDA approves Boehringer Ingelheim’s high-concentration, citrate-free formulation of CYLTEZO (adalimumab-adbm) injection.
-May 1st, 2024.
-Accessed May 23rd 2025. https://www.boehringer-ingelheim.com/us/fda-approves-additional-formulation-biosimilar
+May 1, 2024.
+Accessed October 10, 2025. https://www.boehringer-ingelheim.com/us/fda-approves-additional-formulation-biosimilar

 Blackstone EA, Fuhr JP Jr. The economics of biosimilars.
 Am Health Drug Benefits.
 2013;6(8):469-478.

-When selecting an adalimumab biosimilar, Healthcare Professionals should evaluate:
+Expand allWhen selecting an adalimumab biosimilar, you should evaluate:

 FDA-approved interchangeability status

 The interchangeability designation supports that switching between a biosimilar and the reference will not result in clinically meaningful differences in efficacy, safety, or immunogenicity.
-This can streamline treatment pathways, especially for patients requiring long-term biologic therapy.1Indication match with patient’s diagnosis
+This can streamline treatment pathways, especially for patients requiring long-term biologic therapy.1

-When selecting a biosimilar, Healthcare Professionals should ensure that the biosimilar’s approved indications align with the patient’s specific diagnosis.
-This ensures that the treatment is appropriate and supported by clinical evidence for the intended condition.2Real-world data on switching and patient satisfaction
+This ensures that the treatment is appropriate and supported by clinical evidence for the intended condition.2

 Real-world evidence and clinical trials play an important role in understanding the long-term safety and effectiveness of biosimilars.
 Additionally, real-world data on patient satisfaction, including ease of switching and the experience of lower treatment costs, can further support decision-making.
-Healthcare Professionals should also consider the patient’s preference for treatment options, including the potential for greater adherence or satisfaction with a more affordable therapy.1Patient support programs
+Also consider the patient’s preference for treatment options, including the potential for greater adherence or satisfaction with a more affordable therapy.1

-Mayden KD et al. Biosimilars in the United States: Considerations for Oncology Advanced practitioners.
+Mayden KD, et al. Biosimilars in the United States: Considerations for Oncology Advanced practitioners.
 J Adv Pract Oncol.
-2015 Mar 1;6(2):108–116.
+2015 Mar 1;6(2):108-116.

 Mysler E, et al. Biosimilar-to-Biosimilar Switching: What is the Rationale and Current Experience?
 Drugs.
 2021;81(16):1859-1879. doi: 10.1007/s40265-021-01610-1